krmorehead/translator_ruby/docs/projects/12-09-2025_dnd_chat_workflow_refactor/project_plan.md

 - The execute method returns a hash containing the consequence text

 **Tests**:
-- Test that consequences are story-focused, not mechanical
+- Test that outcomes are story-focused, not mechanical
 - Test that the response schema defines the expected structure
 - Test handling of successful tool results
 - Test handling of failed tool results